smscully/Management-Governance/Tagging Scripts/README.md

 AWS may also assign AWS generated tags, which usually begin with the prefix "aws:".
 These AWS generated tags do not count against the 50 user-defined tag maximum, and AWS generated tags cannot be modified.

-The AWS Tagging Best Practices White Paper provides additional details regard the business justifications for resource tagging, as well as recommended tagging strategies.[^1]
+The AWS whitepaper *Tagging Best Practices* provides additional details regard the business justifications for resource tagging, as well as recommended tagging strategies.[^1]

 ## Use Cases

-These scripts are intended for scenarios where tags are added to existing resources, to increase efficiency when using the AWS Console, and to supplement CloudFormation stacks.
+These scripts increases efficiency when adding tags through the AWS Console or Tag Editor.
+They also simplify tagging for resource stacks created with CloudFormation templates.

-### Increasing Efficiency When Using the AWS Console
+### Increasing Efficiency When Using the AWS Console or Tag Editor

 When resources are created through the AWS console, tags must be manually created.
 Typing in key-value pairs is a time-consuming task that can also lead to typographical errors.
 Scripts, on the other hand, contain a consistent, reusable set of tags, thereby improving productivity and reducing the likelihood of mistagging.

-### Supplementing CloudFormation Stacks
+### Simplifying Tagging for CloudFormation Templates

-???insert text???
+Tags can be added programmatically to resource stacks at the time of creation using CloudFormation templates.
+The reusability and versioning inherent to templates helps reduce tagging errors.
+However, defining tags within CloudFormation templates can lead to additional rework when the tag keys or values must be updated, e.g. when the resources will have different owners, cost centers, etc.

+Rather than updating the CloudFormation template code when tags change, a simpler method is to replace the inline template tag code with a reference to a tag script.
+In this case, revisions to the CloudFormation template are reduced, with with the tag updates restricted to the tags.json file.

 ## Sample Tags